British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Placer gold deposits in the region are generally found in relatively young Pleistocene gravels.
 The morphology and mineral associations of the gold suggests that it was derived locally, the most obvious sources are the numerous auriferous veins in the Downey succession of the Snowshoe Group.

 Most of the placer gold production from Rouchon Creek has been from workings in the stream bed.
+The 1954 annual report states that 8000 cubic yards were hydraulically mined producing some 3, 394 ounces of placer gold up to 1945.
 These workings apparently extended for about 1,200 metres upstream from the mouth of the creek.
 Attempts were made to locate an old channel, particularly along Larsen Gulch, but it is not known if they were successful.

 "Data from the Cariboo mining district indicate that supergene leaching of gold dispersed within massive sulphides by Tertiary deep weathering followed by Cenozoic erosion is the most likely explanation for the occurrence of coarse gold nuggets in Quaternary sediments" (Exploration in British Columbia 1989, page 147).